People say it gets better for LGBTQ people and their parents. So why does it sometimes not feel that way?

 - If you are in danger of self harm or suicide, call a 24-Hour Crisis HelpLine.

-- Tap into resources—the many LGBTQ organizations and groups that provide free and low cost support resources.
+- Tap into resources—there are many LGBTQ organizations and groups that provide extensive information as well as free or low cost help.

 - For positive accounts from LGBTQ individuals, including prominent members of the community, consult the book It Gets Better: Coming Out, Overcoming Bullying, and Creating A Life Worth Living as well as its companion website.